About the Artist…

 29 solo exhibitions and participated in numerous group exhibitions both nationally and internationally.

-Recent notable developments include my touring solo exhibition 'Time-Lapse' (2022–2024), which has been showcased at Art Centres and Art Galleries throughout Ireland.
-This exhibition was supported by grants from the Irish Hospice Foundation, Creative Ireland Programme and County Council Arts Bursaries.
+Recent notable developments include my touring solo exhibition 'Time-Lapse' (2022–2026), which has been showcased at Art Centres and Art Galleries throughout Ireland.
+This exhibition was supported by grants from the Irish Hospice Foundation, Creative Ireland Programme and Leitrim and Donegal County Council Arts Bursaries.

 Granted a residency at the Tyrone Guthrie Centre, September 2025, through Leitrim County Council’s Individual Artists Bursary Award.